Weight Terminology Guide

 GVM (Gross Vehicle Mass)

-The limit on weight that the car’s wheels can support – including the weight of the car and passengers.
+The limit on weight that the car’s wheels can support – including the weight of the TBM and passengers.
 This is a rating set by the car manufacturer.
-GVM also includes tow ball mass when the car is hitched to a caravan or trailer.
+In some cases the GVM can be upgraded.

 GVM = Vehicle TARE Mass + Maximum Payload